Projects

 AusArray focuses on the creation of an updatable 3D model of the sub-surface seismic velocity variations.
 This model constrains local and regional Earth structures useful for the assessment of resource potential and natural hazards.

-Past AusArray surveys have covered smaller areas of the continent at 50 km grid spacing.
-From 2016 to 2020, the Exploring for the Future program supported deployment of an array of broadband seismic instruments at more than 200 sites across the Northern Territory and Queensland on a 50 km spaced grid.
+From 2016 to 2020, the Exploring for the Future program supported deployment of an array of broadband seismic instruments at more than 200 sites across the Northern Territory and Queensland on a half degree or ~55 km spaced grid.

-The broadband seismic instruments are currently arranged in a grid pattern spaced ~200 km apart across the entire continent, complemented by 12 semi-permanent higher sensitivity broadband seismic instruments.
+From 2021 to 2024 the broadband seismic instruments were arranged in a grid pattern spaced 2-degrees or ~220 km apart across the entire continent, complemented by 12 semi-permanent higher sensitivity broadband seismic instruments.
 These instruments measure small natural vibrations that travel through the Earth caused by local and distant earthquakes, waves breaking on the shore and even wind.

 These data help scientists to understand the variation in seismic velocity across the continent and, based on that, the composition of rocks beneath the surface.
 Results from the 2016-2020 deployment revealed new subsurface features that helped explain the geological evolution of northern Australia.
 It revealed a new sedimentary basin and provided explorers with insights into the potential for discovering new mineral and energy resources.
-Data from 50 km spaced AusArray deployments also allowed for better characterisation of Australian earthquakes, which is improving our natural hazard modelling and making our communities safer.
+Data from the half degree or ~55 km spaced AusArray deployments also allowed for better characterisation of Australian earthquakes, which is improving our natural hazard modelling and making our communities safer.

-Map of AusArray seismic stations (as at May 2023)
+Location of AusArray seismic stations as at June 2024

-Key activities and outcomes from 2020 to March 2023 include:
+Key activities and outcomes from 2020 to June 2024 included:

-• Deployment of broadband seismic instruments at ~200 km spacing across most of Australia (see the map).
-These instruments are left in the ground for approximately one year in order to collect sufficient data.
-Instruments are expected to be collected by May 2024, with data processing and modelling to follow.
+• Deployment of broadband seismic instruments at 2-degree or ~220 km spacing across most of Australia (see the map).
+These instruments were left in the ground for at least one year or more in order to collect sufficient data.

-Key activities and outcomes in the Northern Australia region between Tennant Creek and Mount Isa from 2016 to 2020:
+Key activities and outcomes in the northern Australia region between Tennant Creek and Mount Isa from 2016 to 2020 included:

-• two deployments of a constellation of 130 broadband seismic instruments in a grid pattern in 2 adjoining areas, with each deployment lasting for one year
+• 2 deployments of a constellation of 130 broadband seismic instruments in a grid pattern in 2 adjoining areas, with each deployment lasting for one year

 • improved national 3D seismic velocity models of the Australian plate focused on northern Australia